pagkly/Zed/Investopedia4/GDP Price Deflator Definition.md

 [Gross domestic product](https://www.investopedia.com/terms/g/gdp.asp) (GDP) represents the total output of goods and services.
 However, as GDP rises and falls, the metric doesn't factor the impact of inflation or rising prices into its results.
 The GDP price deflator addresses this by showing the effect of price changes on GDP, first by establishing a [[base year]](https://www.investopedia.com/terms/b/base-year.asp) and, secondly, by comparing current prices to prices in the base year.

 Simply put, the GDP price deflator shows how much a change in GDP relies on changes in the [[price level]](https://www.investopedia.com/terms/p/price_level.asp).
-It expresses the extent of price level changes, or [[inflation]](https://www.investopedia.com/terms/i/inflation.asp), within the economy by tracking the prices paid by businesses, the government, and consumers.
+It expresses the extent of [[Price Level|price level]] changes, or [[inflation]](https://www.investopedia.com/terms/i/inflation.asp), within the economy by tracking the prices paid by businesses, the government, and consumers.

 ## Example of the GDP Price Deflator